ArquintL/amazon-ssm-agent/README.md

 Currently, the agent and Run Command enable you to quickly run Shell scripts on an instance using the AWS-RunShellScript SSM document.
 SSM Agent also enables the Session Manager capability that lets you manage your Amazon EC2 instance through an interactive one-click browser-based shell or through the AWS CLI.
 The first time a Session Manager session is started on an instance, the agent will create a user called "ssm-user" with sudo or administrator privilege.
 Session Manager sessions will be launched in context of this user.

+### Secure Sessions Overview
+The protocol for establishing encrypted interactive shell sessions is implemented in the package `agent/session/datachannel`.
+The main functionality of this package is exposed by the `PerformHandshake` and `SendStreamDataMessage` API methods that establish symmetric session keys and send a transport message, respectively.
+Incoming transport messages are delivered by invoking the `inputStreamMessageHandler` closure that is passed to `NewDataChannel` constructor function.

+This package represents the Core that is verified using Gobra.
+We prove that this package refines the "Agent" role in the Tamarin protocol model.

 ### Verify Requirements

 * [SSM Run Command Prerequisites](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/remote-commands-prereq.html)